 April 28 1999 was a warm sunny spring day in London.
-Met Police Traffic Officers, Acting Sergeant Mark Newman and PC Steve Cox started a 1500 – 2300 late shift in the normal manner.
+Met Police Traffic Officers, Acting Sergeant Mark Newman and PC Steve Cox started a 1500 – 2300 hrs late shift in the normal manner.
 Having attended their shift brief and checked over their patrol Land Rover Discovery, Oscar 523 proceeded out of Hampton Traffic Unit north on Station Road, the A312.
 They intended to patrol the M25/M3 sector.
-It was routine and they anticipated the shift to be as such.
+It was routine and they anticipated the shift to be as such but the briefing included references to the Jill Dando shooting which had occurred just two days earlier.
+Despite the routine there was a need for extra vigilance and attention, Jill Dando’s killer was still out there.

-They were mindful that just 2 days earlier the BBC Broadcaster Jill Dando had been shot dead outside her home in Gowan Avenue Fulham, across the Thames and just 10 miles to the NE.
-The murder despite being perpetrated in broad daylight on a normal suburban street had not left immediate and major clues for detectives to pursue.
+The BBC Broadcaster Jill Dando had been shot dead outside her home in Gowan Avenue Fulham, across the Thames and just 10 miles to the NE.
+The murder despite being perpetrated in broad daylight on a suburban street had not left immediate and major clues for detectives to pursue.
 The bizarre circumstances had quickly led to a media frenzy.
 The killer was still at large, and it was known that he had used a 9mm semi-auto hand gun.
 Both Officers were fully aware of the implications and their visual presence to the public was a little more significant than usual.
-They would never have imagined what was about to happen just 5 minutes after they set off from the unit base.
+They would never have imagined what was about to happen just 5 minutes after they set off from base.

 At the Apex roundabout, the two-lane approach junction with the A316 Oscar 523 pulled up at the red traffic lights in the nearside lane next to a dark red Vauxhall Cavalier on their offside.
 Mark Newman just glancing down at the rather grubby vehicle next to him immediately noticed the road fund licence was out of date, Oct 1998.
 He passed on the detail to Steve Cox and they both naturally decided that they would pull the vehicle over, an out of date road fund licence could lead to more issues.
 Allowing the Cavalier to move ahead as the lights changed so they could monitor his route the car proceeded straight ahead under the A316 flyover for the exit straight ahead.
 They closed in behind and Mark noticed the ProVida camera system was not turned on.
 Steve activated it along with blue lights.
 The Cavalier driver made motions that he was aware of their presence and a short distance into the two lane road started to slow down and then stopped in the nearside lane.
 Mark stayed behind the wheel initiating a vehicle check and Steve dismounted to approach the offender.
 Mindful of traffic passing in the offside lane as he reached the nearside rear door the Cavalier accelerated away.
 PC Cox sprinted back to the Land Rover, Mark was already prepared to give chase whilst Steve would give a running commentary after updating the incident by radio.
 After less than a minute into the chase the Cavalier braked hard, smoke pouring from the tyres and then turned left into Hounslow Road and stopped.
 The driver, George Knights got out, a swarthy thick set character wearing camouflage trousers.
 Stopping just 15 metres behind him in the mouth of the junction both Officers sensed a confrontation and then became aware that the driver was pointing a hand gun at them and discharging it.
 They could hear the gun firing and felt rounds hitting their vehicle, Mark recalls seeing the glint of spent cartridge cases being propelled from the weapon ejection port.
 Just seconds later the driver got back in the vehicle and sped off.
 Somewhat shaken by the armed confrontation Oscar 523 continued the chase now updating the control room that a semi-auto hand gun was being used against them.
 Knight’s continued to fire the weapon at them, stretching his right arm back from the driver’s window.
 This firearm was in fact a 9 mm Glock 17 semi-auto.
 Hand guns had been banned from legal ownership in the UK since the Dunblane shootings in 1996.